Spectral rigidity of two-dimensional Liouville tori: A microlocal trace formula and noncancellation: Proof of Theorem

 \section{A microlocal trace formula and noncancellation: Proof of Theorem~\ref{thm:isospec implies RI}}

-In this section, we demonstrate noncancellation of the wave trace and provide the proof of Theorem~\ref{thm:isospec implies RI}.
-We show that the wave trace $\tr \cos t \sqrt{-\Delta}$ must be singular at the majority of the length spectrum, i.e. \textit{equality} in the Poisson relation.
-The exceptional lengths which may disappear come from rational tori which do not project diffeomorphically onto the base, corresponding to periodic orbits with nontrivial Morse indices (multiple conjugate points).
-Fear of cancellations in the wave trace is not entirely irrational in light of recent results of Koval together with the second and fourth authors \cite{KKV}, \cite{KV24}.
+In this section, we demonstrate noncancellation of the wave trace and prove Theorem~\ref{thm:isospec implies RI}.
+We show that the wave trace $\tr \cos t \sqrt{-\Delta}$ must be singular at the majority of the length spectrum, namely the rotational lengths under a noncoincidence condition.
+In other words, we show that there is an \textit{equality} at certain lengths in the Poisson relation.
+The exceptional lengths which may possibly disappear arise from rational tori which do not project diffeomorphically onto the base, corresponding to periodic orbits with nontrivial Morse indices (due to conjugate points).
+The possibility of cancellations in the wave trace was recently confirmed by Koval together with the second and fourth authors \cite{KKV}, \cite{KV24}.

-We first assume that we have a Laplace isospectral deformation $g_\eps$ of an integrable Riemannian metric $g_0$ and show that the part of the length spectrum which is associated to graph rational tori (whose corresponding orbits have no conjugate points), called the rotational length spectrum (see \eqref{osc Lsp}), is constant in $\eps$.
-The part of the length spectrum that is associated to \textit{nongraph} rational tori (whose projections onto $\T^2$ drop in rank at some point), called the oscillatory length spectrum, may change.
+We first assume that we have a Laplace isospectral deformation $g_\eps$ of an integrable Riemannian metric $g_0$ and show that the part of the length spectrum which is associated to graph rational tori, whose corresponding orbits have no conjugate points (called the rotational length spectrum, cf. \eqref{osc Lsp}) is constant in $\eps$.
+The part of the length spectrum that is associated to \textit{nongraph} rational tori, whose projections onto $\T^2$ drop in rank at some point (called the oscillatory length spectrum) may change.
 However, the noncoincidence condition~\eqref{eq:INCC} ensures that the rotational and oscillatory length spectra do not overlap.
 A Marvizi-Melrose type trace formula (Theorem~\ref{MM style parametrix}) then shows that the wave trace, a Laplace spectral quantity, is singular at the rotational length spectrum.
 We do not impose any clean intersection type hypotheses on periodic orbits.
 Our trace formula is accompanied by an off-diagonal microlocal parametrix for the wave propagator (Theorem~\ref{parametrix}), in close connection with the parametrices constructed in \cite{Vig21} and \cite{Vig22}.